frontenddogma/css-optimization-basics/manuscript/production.md

 ### Character Minimization

 To make our style sheets more compact, that is, make them easier to read and smaller in size, we remove all unneeded characters.
-That does not refer to whitespace and comments yet—let’s make this a separate step, although both can be covered by the same tool—, but to removing anything CSS that isn’t strictly needed.
+That doesn’t refer to whitespace and comments yet—let’s make this a separate step, although both can be covered by the same tool—, but to removing any CSS that isn’t strictly needed.
 This entails:

 * semicolons after the last declaration of each rule;
 * leading `0`’s (`margin: .1em`, not `margin: 0.1em`);